API-Ninjas/API-Ninjas-basic-example-web/README.md

 This repository contains a simple example project that spins up a trivia web application on your local machine using API Ninjas Trivia API.
 The source code is written in Python and uses the [Flask](https://flask.palletsprojects.com) framework.

-This example app introduces the following technologies:
+This example app introduces the following technologies/concepts:
 - Python
 - Flask web framework
+- Making REST API calls
 - Rendering HTML using templates
 - CSS